SJTU-IPADS/gnnlab/exp/fig13/readme.md

 ## Hardware Requirements

-- Paper's configurations: Two 16GB NVIDIA V100 GPUs
+- Paper's configurations: Eight 16GB NVIDIA V100 GPUs
 - For other hardware configurations, you may need to modify the cache percentage
   -  Modify `L29`~`L41` in `runner.py`.